BhimaPavanTeja/BhimaPavanTeja/README.md

 ## Intro

-Hello! 👋 I'm Pavan Teja Bhima, a passionate Frontend Developer from Vizag.
+Hello! 👋 I'm Pavan Teja Bhima, & I'm passionate Frontend Developer from Vizag.
 I love working on Apps / AI Technologies.
 This is my GitHub profile, where you can find some of my projects and contributions.

 ## About Me